Why Study Neuroscience?

 - Bangor Psychology is a large and cosmopolitan department with staff and students from all over the world

-- 89% of research output either world leading or internationally excellent ( REF 2014)
+- 89% of research output either world leading or internationally excellent and 17th overall (REF 2014)

 Our courses are designed to not only give you a solid grounding in modern neuroscience theories and knowledge, but also the ability to develop your practical skills with real-world, hands-on experience of cutting-edge research techniques.
 The neuroscience postgraduate degrees at Bangor University are truly in a class of their own and our graduates leave with the skills and knowledge to be part of that exciting domain.